freeCodeCamp/how-to-contribute-to-open-source/README.md

 - ["Mastering Markdown"](https://guides.github.com/features/mastering-markdown/) by [@GitHubGuides](https://guides.github.com/)

 ## Using version control
+- [Think Like (a) Git](http://think-like-a-git.net/) - Git introduction for "advanced beginners," but are still struggling, in order to give you a simple strategy for safely experiment with git.
 - [Try Git](https://try.github.io/) - Learn Git in 15 minutes from within your browser for free.
 - [Everyday Git](https://git-scm.com/docs/giteveryday) - A useful minimum set of commands for Everyday Git.
 - [Oh shit, git!](http://ohshitgit.com/) - how to get out of common `git` mistakes described in plain English.